alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 This is a signed list including:

-* a detailed description of the contents, including category and quantity
+* a detailed description of the contents, including category, weight, volume and quantity
 * the date of transport
 * an address of origin and destination, and contact names at both
 * approval or registration numbers for the factory or vehicle